shimaxy/Sparse_Annotation_Segmentation/README.md

 # Segmenting Skin Biopsy Images with Coarse and Sparse Annotations using U-Net

-In this repository, we share the source code of our paper "Segmenting Skin Biopsy Images with Coarse and Sparse Annotations using U-Net" SUbmitted to the Special Issue on Image Analysis in Dermatology 2021.
+In this repository, we share the source code of our paper "Segmenting Skin Biopsy Images with Coarse and Sparse Annotations using U-Net" Submitted to the Special Issue on Image Analysis in Dermatology 2021.

 Abstract: